Mary-godspet/Brewery-Data-Project/README.md

-# Brewery-Data-Project
-This Project is aimed at exploring sales performance, profitability, product performance, and business trend
 # Brewery Data project

 This project helps the business evaluate its sales performance, identify revenue and profit trends across different West African countries, regions, years and months.

-The project focuses on identifying critical factors influencing sales and profitability, optimizing pricing, production and distribution strategies, and providing data-driven recommendations for business decision making.
+The project focuses on identifying critical factors that influence sales and profitability, optimising pricing, production and distribution strategies, and providing data-driven recommendations for business decision-making.

 # Business Questions
-1. which brands generated the highest revenue and profit?
+1. Which brands generated the highest revenue and profit?
-2. which brands have the strongest profit margin?
+2. Which brands have the strongest profit margin?
-3. what year generated the highest revenue and profit?
+3. What year generated the highest revenue and profit?
-4. which Sales Rep contributed the most profit?
-5. which months generated the highest and lowest profit?
-6. How has profit changed between 2017 and 2019?
+4. How has profit changed between 2017 and 2019?
-7. which countries and regions performed best?
-8. Does higher revenue always translate into higher cost?
+5. Does higher revenue always translate into higher cost?
-9. which product contributed most to overall profitability?
+6. Which product contributed most to overall profitability?
-10. what factors could explain changes in profitability overtime?
+7. What factors could explain changes in profitability over time?
-11. what actions can management take to improve business performance?
+8. What actions can management take to improve business performance?

 # Dataset
 # Column